vshih/CloudDiff/README.md

 In the "Version history" view of the Dropbox web interface of any file, a column is added which allows you to select two versions to compare.
 Click the "Inline Diff" button to view the difference in-browser, or the "Diff" button to trigger your configured diff tool.

 Supports Windows, Mac, and Linux as far as I know, though I can't be sure every possible configuration is covered.
+Note that the combined file-size limit in any comparison is 4GB.

 Please let me know if you run into any issues at http://blog.vicshih.com/2011/09/dropboxdiff-chrome-extension.html .